Load lets you load data from several sources into your current session. Specifically, you can load data from:

 dataset name(required).
 The dataset to load from the database.

-datasets(required) A comma-separated list of datasets to load from the database.
+datasets(required) A comma-separated list of datasets to load.

 delimiter(optional).
 If specified, this parameter splits the values in the dataset on the specified delimiter.
 The options include a space, a tab, a comma, a semicolon, or a custom string.